dtr1912/8-Week-SQL-Challenges/README.md

 Danny has asked for your assistance to analyse aggregated metrics for an example client and provide some high level insights about the customer list and their interests.

 ### A. Data Exploration and Cleansing
+**Q1.
+Update the fresh_segments.interest_metrics table by modifying the month_year column to be a date data type with the start of the month**
+**Q2.
+What is count of records in the fresh_segments.interest_metrics for each month_year value sorted in chronological order (earliest to latest) with the null values appearing first?**
+**Q3.
+What do you think we should do with these null values in the fresh_segments.interest_metrics** **Q4.
+How many interest_id values exist in the fresh_segments.interest_metrics table but not in the fresh_segments.interest_map table?
+What about the other way around?**
+**Q5.
+Summarise the id values in the fresh_segments.interest_map by its total record count in this table** **Q6.
+What sort of table join should we perform for our analysis and why?
+Check your logic by checking the rows where interest_id = 21246 in your joined output and include all columns from fresh_segments.interest_metrics and all columns from fresh_segments.interest_map except from the id column.**
+**Q7.
+Are there any records in your joined table where the month_year value is before the created_at value from the fresh_segments.interest_map table?
+Do you think these values are valid and why?**

 ### B. Interest Anlysis
+**Q1.
+Which interests have been present in all month_year dates in our dataset?**
+**Q2.
+Using this same total_months measure - calculate the cumulative percentage of all records starting at 14 months - which total_months value passes the 90% cumulative percentage value?**
+**Q3.
+If we were to remove all interest_id values which are lower than the total_months value we found in the previous question - how many total data points would we be removing?**
+**Q4.
+Does this decision make sense to remove these data points from a business perspective?
+Use an example where there are all 14 months present to a removed interest example for your arguments - think about what it means to have less months present from a segment perspective.**
+**Q5.
+After removing these interests - how many unique interests are there for each month?**

 ### C. Segment Analysis
+**Q1.
+Using our filtered dataset by removing the interests with less than 6 months worth of data, which are the top 10 and bottom 10 interests which have the largest composition values in any month_year?
+Only use the maximum composition value for each interest but you must keep the corresponding month_year**
+**Q2.
+Which 5 interests had the lowest average ranking value?**
+**Q3.
+Which 5 interests had the largest standard deviation in their percentile_ranking value?**
+**Q4.
+For the 5 interests found in the previous question - what was minimum and maximum percentile_ranking values for each interest and its corresponding year_month value?
+Can you describe what is happening for these 5 interests?**
+**Q5.
+How would you describe our customers in this segment based off their composition and ranking values?
+What sort of products or services should we show to these customers and what should we avoid?**

 ### D. Index Analysis
+The index_value is a measure which can be used to reverse calculate the average composition for Fresh Segments’ clients.

+Average composition can be calculated by dividing the composition column by the index_value column rounded to 2 decimal places.

+**Q1.
+What is the top 10 interests by the average composition for each month?**
+**Q2.
+For all of these top 10 interests - which interest appears the most often?**
+**Q3.
+What is the average of the average composition for the top 10 interests for each month?**
+**Q4.
+What is the 3 month rolling average of the max average composition value from September 2018 to August 2019 and include the previous top ranking interests in the same output shown below.**
+**Q5.
+Provide a possible reason why the max average composition might change from month to month?
+Could it signal something is not quite right with the overall business model for Fresh Segments?**